CDCgov/ixa/docs/book/src/appendix_rust/rust-resources.md

 doing.
 We find the combination of static typing with other Rust features for quick prototyping valuable for writing models and tests simultaneously.

-## Common Rust features for Ixa modeling
+## Common Rust patterns in Ixa modeling

 [The Rust Book](https://rust-book.cs.brown.edu/) remains the best resource to learn Rust, and we recommend reading the book in its entirety.
 However, the book emphasizes concepts that are less